Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 $1,650 $2,750 - Groom (in 1999)

 In 1987 "The Bride" was released as a "Limited Edition" but no declared issue was stated.
 Then in 1988, her companion named "Bridegroom" was released, also as a "Limited Edition" with no declared issue.
 The brochure states he is the "Mate to the 50th Anniversary Bride in the Fall 1988 collection" to be released later that year.
 That statement implied The Bride was being revised for the studio's 50th anniversary in 1989.
 But no design or color variations were ever released.
 It would be 1990 before the studio released a declared edition size of The Bride.
 The October 1990 price list shows an edition size of 1,000.
-Over the years the name of this sculpture would change.
+Over the years the name of this sculpture changed.
 Initially named The Bride, she was quickly renamed to Bride, 50th Anniversary and finally, Bride, Commemorative.
-Her design number remained 5051 through the various names and category reassignments.
-It's clear the studio made the name changes to avoid confusion with the Polish bride, released in 1980 as design number 4023.
-She also was named, The Bride.
-Realizing their faux pas, the name was quickly updated.
-Soon after introduction a blonde version was released with design number 5052.
-During the late 1990's a redhead was added and all three versions were shown as design 5052.
-The redhead version also utilized a different floral color scheme.
+Her design number remained 5051 through the name and category changes.
+It seems the studio made the changes to avoid confusion with the Polish bride, released in 1980 as design 4023 also named, The Bride.
+Realizing their faux pas, her name was quickly updated.
+Soon after introduction, a blonde version, design number 5052 was released.
+During the late 1990's a redhead was added and all three versions were listed as design 5052.
+The redhead version had a different floral color scheme.
 No design variations have been found.

 The Bridegroom was available for one year only as he did not appear on subsequent price lists until 1999.
 He was reintroduced as a companion to The Bride as a declared limited edition restricted to 1,000.
 Numerous variations exist for the Bridegroom. later renamed to Groom, 50th Anniversary and finally Bridegroom, Commemorative.
 At least one secondary market sale exists showing the groom without a pedestal attached to his right side.
 It is not known if this may have been an early prototype or possibly even a special order.
 The images from the back reveal no damage indicating a pedestal had been broken off or otherwise detached.